Nominations for Spotlighting Our Success 2025

 Laura Estrada, College Nurse, Student Health Services

+As our college nurse, she consistently goes above and beyond for both her department and the students on campus.
+Laura is a compassionate and dedicated healthcare professional who approaches every student interaction with empathy, ensuring they feel heard, supported, and cared for.
 She is an invaluable resource to our campus, providing not only medical care but also education and advocacy for student health and wellness.
 Laura is proactive in addressing student needs, whether by coordinating services, developing health initiatives, or simply being a reassuring presence for those in distress.
 She works tirelessly to support her colleagues, fostering a collaborative and positive environment within the department.
+Her commitment to student success extends beyond the clinic—she actively engages in campus-wide efforts to promote well-being, ensuring that students have the resources they need to thrive.
+Laura’s dedication, kindness, and unwavering support make a lasting impact on our campus community, and she is truly deserving of this recognition.

-Craig Luke, Counselor , FYE
+Craig Luke, Counselor , First Year Experience

 Dr. Luke is an inspiration to work with.
 His dedication to both his students and his team is truly remarkable.
 Dr. Luke continues to be a mentor and all-around kind, intelligent co-worker.
 It is an honor and a pleasure to work with Dr. Luke.